nickfox/GpsTracker/phoneClients/windowsPhone/README.md

-this is the windows phone client for gpstracker.
+this is the version 1.0 windows phone client for gpstracker.